Regulations

 Teams for both men’s and women’s team pursuit may register up to 5 riders with 4 riders to compete over 4,000 metres.
 The times will be recorded on the 3rd rider to finish.
 All riders in each team must be of the same nationality.

 The Team Pursuit will be organised in 10 year age groups eg 35-44 and upwards.
-Any team member not registered as an individual entry will be subject to any relevant costs previously stated (- i.e. in addition to Team Pursuit entry fee, i.e. a £30 registration fee and the £15 UCI anti-doping levy ).
+Any team member not registered as an individual entry will be subject to any relevant costs previously stated (- i.e. in addition to Team Pursuit entry fee, i.e. a £TBA registration fee and the £TBA UCI anti-doping levy ).

 4 Combining Championships